paddywind/good-shop/Readme.md

 - Authentication logic: `backend/src/middleware/authMiddleware.js` and `backend/src/routes/authRoutes.js`.
 - Cloudinary uploads: `backend/src/middleware/cloudinaryMiddleware.js` and usage in routes.
 - Client API usage: `frontend/src/lib/api.js` and `frontend/src/lib/secureApi.js`.

-## Next steps (optional)

-- Add a process manager (pm2) for production backend deployment.
-- Containerize the app with Docker for easier deployment.

----

-If you want, I can also add a `contributing` section, Dockerfiles, or a single npm workspace script to start both services together.